 To cut out the sketches, I found it easiest to place the plywood on top of a wooden box while using the jigsaw.

-Here is the sleigh:
+Here is the Santa sleigh from the plywood:

 I did two reindeer, so after I cut out the first, I traced it onto another sheet of wood to make a second reindeer.

 Drilling Holes for the Holiday Lights

 With the plywood Santa sleigh and reindeer made, I moved on to drilling holes for the lights.

 To start, I used a marker to place dots in the plywood where I wanted each hole to be.

 I used a 2” spacer to ensure consistent spacing between all the holes.
 (It was a cut piece of a drinking straw.)

 Here’s a picture showing how I used the straw spacer: